dgroomes/jmeter-playground/with-dependencies/README.md

 # with-dependencies

-This sub-project creates a custom JMeter "Sampler" using custom Java code and additional Java library dependencies.
+This subproject creates a custom JMeter "Sampler" using custom Java code and additional Java library dependencies.

-## Description
+## Overview

 This project creates a custom JMeter "Sampler" to exercise some custom Java code which requires additional Java library dependencies.
 Why is this useful?
 Building and distributing a project with dependencies always requires some configuration boilerplate and loading those dependencies into `jmeter` requires even more configuration.
-So, this sub-project serves as a working example for doing exactly that.
+So, this subproject serves as a working example for doing exactly that.

 Specifically, this project defines a custom JMeter sampler that depends on the [YAML Jackson extension component](https://github.com/FasterXML/jackson-dataformats-text/tree/master/yaml).